-Lichen sclerosus is an uncommon skin condition that can occur anywhere on the body.
-Most often it affects the genital area - the vulva in women and the foreskin in men - and also the skin around the anus.
-Anyone can get lichen sclerosus at any age, including children, but women after the menopause have the highest risk.
-Because lichen sclerosus can cause an intense vulval itch, it can at first be mistaken as thrush.
+Lichen sclerosus is a skin condition that can occur anywhere on the body.
+Most often it affects the genital area - the vulva in women and the tip of the penis (glans penis) and foreskin in men - and also the skin around the anus.

 Symptoms of lichen sclerosus

 Lichen sclerosus appears as lesions or patches of white, thin, wrinkled skin, sometimes with areas that have a purplish, bruised appearance.
 The skin may also be inflamed and red or ulcerated from scratching.

 Skin affected by lichen sclerosus can tear easily, and there may be tiny fissures (cracks in the skin).
 When severe, there may be bleeding and blistering.